gducran/gducran/README.md

 - 👯 I’m looking to collaborate on **open-source projects** related to healthcare data analysis and web development.
 I am also interested in **research initiatives** that involve data analytics.
 - 🤔 I’m looking for help with **strenthening my JavaScript skills** and **best practices for integrating data visualization tools** into web applications.
 If you have expertise in these areas, I’d love to connect!
 - 📚 Feel free to check out my projects and contributions as they grow.
-- 📫 How to reach me: Feel free to connect with me at my [LinkedIn](https://www.linkedin.com/in/gabrielleducran).
+- 📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielleducran).